A Quick Guide to macOS Boot Modes and Startup Key Combinations

 Boot From NetBoot Service: N

 NetBoot allows system admins to boot client computers from a network image, which isn’t something most home users will ever need to do.
-This allows companies to customize macOS to their liking and create custom images for specific users, then deploy it network-wide without modifying every machine.
+This allows companies to customize macOS to their liking and create custom images for specific users, then deploy them network-wide without modifying every machine.

 Variation: You can also use Option + N to specify the default image, rather than a custom image designed for specific users or hardware.